fish-shell/fish-shell/doc_src/design.rst

 Examples:

 - Fish allows the user to set various syntax highlighting colors.
-This is needed because fish does not know what colors the terminal uses by default, which might make some things unreadable.
-The proper solution would be for text color preferences to be defined centrally by the user for all programs, and for the terminal emulator to send these color properties to fish.
+This is needed because ghoti does not know what colors the terminal uses by default, which might make some things unreadable.
+The proper solution would be for text color preferences to be defined centrally by the user for all programs, and for the terminal emulator to send these color properties to ghoti.

 - Fish does not allow you to set the number of history entries, different language substyles or any number of other common shell configuration options.